title: “Fasting for Muscle Gain: The Science-Backed Guide”

 Combining with Other Biohacking Tools

-Fasting synergizes incredibly well with other optimization strategies:
+Fasting synergizes incredibly well with other optimization strategies.
+For a foundational energy hack, explore Unlock Mitochondrial Power.

 - Cold exposure therapy